Original Air Date: November 27, 1959

 -Rod Serling

 Was it all just a dream?
-In “Perchance To Dream” we meet Edward Hall (played by Richard Conte who famously played the elder Don Barzini in The Godfather), a psychiatric patient who is visiting his doctor, Dr. Eliot Rathmann (played by John Larch).
-During his appointment, Mr. Hall explains a series of recurring vivid dreams he has experienced in chapters, growing ever closer to a fateful conclusion.
-In his dreams, he is visited by a seductive temptress named Maya (played by Suzanne Lloyd).
-At a carnival, she continually lures him into a frightening madhouse or onto a roller coaster, all while cackling maniacally –she is seemingly trying to kill him with a heart attack.
-He believes that if he falls asleep again he will experience heart failure and die.
-In a moment of panic, Edward Hall tries to leave the doctor’s office but he spots the office receptionist who is shockingly a dead ringer for Maya in his dreams.
-Mr. Hall dashes back into the doctor’s office and leaps out the high-rise window to his death.
+In “Perchance To Dream” we meet Edward “Eddie” Hall (played by Richard Conte who famously played the elder Don Barzini in The Godfather), a psychiatric patient who is visiting his doctor, Dr. Eliot Rathmann (played by John Larch).
+During his appointment, Mr. Hall describes a series of recurring vivid dreams he is experiencing, and it seems that he is growing ever closer to a fateful conclusion.
+In his dreams, he is visited by a seductive temptress named Maya (played by Suzanne Lloyd) who maniacally laughs at him, apparently beckoning him to die.
+Every time he falls asleep, she is there waiting for him in his nightmares.

 “They say a dream takes only a second or so, and yet in that second a man can live a lifetime.
 He can suffer and die, and who’s to say which is the greater reality: the one we know are the one in the dreams, between heaven, the sky, the earth . . . in the Twilight Zone.”